Calvin-LL/webpack-image-rotate-loader/README.md

 The background color of the output image if the image is rotated by an angle other than multiples of 90.

 This is passed as `background` in the [`options` of the parameters of sharp's `resize` function](https://sharp.pixelplumbing.com/api-operation#rotate)

-### `fileLoaderOptions`

-`fileLoaderOptions` is passed as the options object internally to [file-loader](https://github.com/webpack-contrib/file-loader) to save a file.
-Go to [file-loader](https://github.com/webpack-contrib/file-loader) to find the available options.